 These reports provide a foundation for ongoing collaborations and conversations between OAAPP/DDEEA and divisional leadership at schools, colleges, and divisions on institutional efforts on diversity, equity, and inclusion in the workforce.

-OAAPP can provide analysis and consultation for schools, colleges, divisions, and units to support their institutional affirmative action and workforce diversity, equity, and inclusion efforts.
+OAAPP provides analysis and consultation for schools, colleges, divisions, and units to support their institutional affirmative action and workforce diversity, equity, and inclusion efforts.
 Services include:

 - Assessment of diversity, equity, and inclusion programs and initiatives

-- Fulfillment of audit requirements from government and funding agencies
+- Fulfillment of reporting requirements from government and funding agencies

 - Recommendation of outreach efforts to underrepresented and underserved applicant and employee groups